 Estimate an ARX model to model the linear behavior of this single-input single-output system in the normal operating range.

-Compare the simulated model response with estimation data.
+Compare the simulated model response with the estimation data.

 The linear model captures the rising and settling behavior in the linear operating range but does not account for output saturation at 90 degrees.

 Estimate a nonlinear ARX model to model the output saturation.